What to See in Kutaisi? 12 Top Things to Do and Epic Day Trips

 Colchis Fountain with Meskhishvili Theatre right behind it—photo taken while dodging a sedan

-One of Kutaisi’s most famous landmarks is Colchis Fountain.
+One of Kutaisi’s most famous landmarks is the Colchis Fountain.
 And while it may look just cute, there is actually a deeper significance behind the random-looking choice of fountain fauna.
 They aren’t just cute golden animals; they are enlarged models of archaeological artifacts—it's like a mini-museum right in the heart of Kutaisi.
 Those two horses on top of the fountain?
 An ancient woman's temple jewelry!
 Kinda cool, right?

 Colchis Fountain in Kutaisi